LeelaChessZero/lczero.org/content/blog/2024/network_comparison/index.md

 #### Comparison 1 – value network

 We created a comparison chart that evaluates the value network of various Lc0 networks, AlphaZero, and the latest 270M-parameter network from DeepMind.
+The data are presented in descending order for the 2600-2800 value puzzle accuracy and the blue boxes indicate the results from the DeepMind paper.

 ![](value_head_tests.png)